Botanical Name: Lavandula species

 Height: 1-3 ft (30-90 cm), depending on variety

 Light: Full sun.
 Turn plant for even growth because it will tend to grow toward the light source.
-Growing lavender plant outdoors in the warm months will give it the light it needs.
+Growing lavender plant outdoors in the warm months will give it the sunlight it needs.

 Water: Water thoroughly spring through fall, allowing the soil to dry out slightly between waterings.
 In winter, water sparingly.